jmjatlanta/tick_engine/README.md

 manipulation by the layers above easier.
 - There is a mix of shared_ptr and raw pointer for subscribing/unsubscribing.
 This should be standardized.
 Raw pointer is best in this case IMO.
+- tick_engine is a poor choice.
+It is more of a ticker plant / bar plant.